 Abram and Lot Separate

 1So Abram left Egypt and traveled north into the Negev, along with his wife and Lot and all that they owned.
 2(Abram was very rich in livestock, silver, and gold.)
-3From the Negev, they continued traveling by stages toward Betheloak grove belonging to Mamre, and they pitched their tents between Bethel and Ai, where they had camped before.
+3From the Negev, they continued traveling by stages toward Bethel, and they pitched their tents between Bethel and Ai, where they had camped before.
 4This was the same place where Abram had built the altar, and there he worshiped the Lord again.

 5Lot, who was traveling with Abram, had also become very wealthy with flocks of sheep and goats, herds of cattle, and many tents.
 6But the land could not support both Abram and Lot with all their flocks and herds living so close together.
 7So disputes broke out between the herdsmen of Abram and Lot.
 (At that time Canaanites and Perizzites were also living in the land.)